mdfabbro/freertos_for_tests/README.md

 # freertos_for_tests

-The goal of this repository is to provide FreeRTOS demos running on POSIX, which can be easily integrated into CI/CD pipelines.
+This repository provides FreeRTOS demos running on POSIX, designed to be easily integrated into CI/CD pipelines.

-Since we are using FreeRTOS-Cpp, some examples rely on *standard C++ libraries* in portions of code that would normally run only on the microcontroller.
-If these libraries are not available, the code can be easily adapted to remove the dependency.
+It includes both simple examples and more complex integration scenarios, such as compiling a client and a server that communicate with each other.

+Many examples rely on C++ wrappers around FreeRTOS and use standard C++ libraries to simulate behavior that would normally run on a microcontroller.
+These dependencies exist only for simulation and testing purposes and can be removed when targeting real embedded platforms.

 ## Demos